blackfennec-org/blackfennec/docs/source/testing/ux_test_v0.6.0.rst

-CC               Intuitively Correct; Same issues as with `Add Field to List` YH               Intuitively Correct; Same issues as with `Add Field to List` MB               Intuitively Correct; Same issues as with `Add Field to List`
+CC               Intuitively Correct; Same issues as with `Add Field to List` YH               Intuitively Correct; Same issues as with `Add Field to List` MB               Intuitively Correct; Same issues as with `Add Field to List` CH               Intuitively Correct; Same issues as with `Add Field to List`
 ==============  =================

 Save File